PROPOSAL SUBMISSION & REQUESTS FOR PROPOSAL

 Definition of Solid Waste Used in this RFP

 It should be noted that EREF defines solid waste to include:

 - municipal solid waste (e.g. residential, commercial, institutional)

 - certain industrial wastes (e.g. exploration & production waste, coal ash) and

 - other wastes typically managed by the solid waste industry or generated by the public not included in the above items (e.g. electronic waste, disaster debris, etc).

 Agricultural wastes (that aren’t handled by the waste industry), nuclear waste, and land applied wastewater treatment sludge are generally not included in this definition.

 Pre-Proposal Process for Proposal Submission

-Pre-proposals are now REQUIRED prior to submitting a full proposal.
+Pre-proposals are now REQUIRED prior to submitting a full proposal using the template provided.
 All pre-proposals must adhere to the criteria noted and be submitted by the established deadlines.
 Pre-proposals submitted in response to this RFP that do not fit within the topic areas noted will not be reviewed.

 Research Topic Areas